 #10: Listening Lesson Plan for W + H Questions

 In all of my conversational English classes, I like to have a few dedicated listening lessons.
-After all, half of conversation is listening but it seems we often focus almost exclusively on speaking!
+After all, half of the conversation is listening but it seems we often focus almost exclusively on speaking!

 It’s easy to design a listening lesson based around these common types of questions.
 Students can do a number of things related to this, including: